Ariakit

 Controlling the Dialog state

-In this example, since the dialog is only rendered when the route matches, we can pass open: true to the store so that the dialog is always open.
-Then, we can use setOpen to navigate back when the dialog is closed:
+In this example, since the dialog is only rendered when the route matches, we can pass open={true} to the Dialog component so that the dialog is always open.
+Then, we can use onClose to navigate back when the dialog is closed:

 const router = useRouter();